Shopify wins, but Big Cartel still has its perks

 Big Cartel vs Shopify – Pricing Plans: The Verdict

 It’s a draw!
-Overall, Shopify offers better value for money than Big Cartel because of its better quality features and more scalable prices.
+Both services earned a 3.5 in our “value for money” testing category.
+Overall, Shopify offers higher value for more money than Big Cartel because of its better quality features and more scalable prices.
 But Big Cartel’s offer of a free plan, and cheaper prices, make it an appealing option for small businesses.

 Shopify and Big Cartel have some pretty major differences, but they’re aiming at very different target audiences.